AdobeDocs/campaign-web.en/help/v8/advanced-settings/delivery-settings.md

 ---
 audience: end-user
-title: Email Delivery Settings
+title: Delivery Settings
-description: Learn more about email delivery settings in Campaign Web UI
+description: Learn more about delivery settings in Campaign Web
 exl-id: d6025dbd-0438-4fe7-abe7-0459a89e8cfa
 badge: label="Beta"
 ---

-# Email delivery settings {#email-del-settings}
+# Delivery settings {#email-del-settings}

-These settings are **technical delivery parameters** that are defined in the email template.
-They are available from the **Configure delivery settings** icon available when editing an email delivery.
+Email delivery settings are **technical delivery parameters** that are defined in the email template.
+They can be overloaded for each delivery.

+These settings are available from the **Configure delivery settings** icon available when editing an email delivery or an email delivery template.

 ## Email delivery settings {#email-delivery-settings}

 >[!CAUTION]
 >
-> These settings are described for your information only.
+>These settings are described for your information only.
 Some of them depend on your configuration and permissions.
 They must not be modified in this version of the product.

 ## Typology settings {#typology}